HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 1. fromaccount (string, required)             Account to pick unspent outputs from
 2. toaddress   (string, required)             Address to pay
-3. amount      (numeric, required)            Amount to send to the payment address valued in decred
+3. amount      (numeric, required)            Amount to send to the payment address valued in hcd
 4. minconf     (numeric, optional, default=1) Minimum number of block confirmations required before a transaction output is eligible to be spent
 5. comment     (string, optional)             Unused
 6. commentto   (string, optional)             Unused